Azure/Azure-Sentinel/Solutions/RubrikSecurityCloud/Playbooks/RubrikRansomwareDiscoveryAndFileRecovery/README.md

 3. To perform an IOC scan the IOC YARA rule should be available as a URL.
 4. Obtain Teams group id and channel id.
 5. Store Service account credentials in Key Vault and obtain keyvault name and tenantId
-    a.
-Create a Key Vault with unique name
-    b.
-Go to KeyVault -> secrets -> Generate/import and create 'Rubrik-AS-Int-ClientId' & 'Rubrik-AS-Int-ClientSecret' for storing client_id and client_secret respectively

 ### Deployment instructions